thunder-engine/thunder-doc/reference/controlscheme.rst

 ----

-.. _api_ControlScheme_8f02e9b3:
+.. _api_ControlScheme_3c6ae1d2:

  int **ControlScheme::bindingsCount** (int  *action*) const

-Returns The number of bindings for the specified *action*.
+Returns The number of bindings for the specified action.